Tinkerforge/doc/en/source/Kits/Blinkenlights/Blinkenlights.rst

 This Tetris clone can be controlled by three possible ways.
 Firstly, there are buttons in the tab which can be used to control the game.
 Next you can use your keyboard.
-The keys are defined in the tab (e.g. "a" is left).
-Finally a connected Multi Touch Bricklet with attached electrodes can be used (e.g. electrode 0 is left).
+The keys are defined in the tab.
+Finally a connected Multi Touch Bricklet with a Giant Game Pad or self-made electrodes can be used.

 .. image:: /Images/Kits/blinkenlights_demo_tetris_350.jpg
    :scale: 100 %